-Photography, Visual/Audio Recordings – Taking photos, or video/audio recordings, are not allowed during Center programs or inside Meher Abode.
-Elsewhere, these activities, as well as any form of artwork, are allowed for personal use only, not to be used for commercial purposes.
-Do not include others in your photos, videos or sound recordings unless they have first given you permission.
+Photography, Video/Audio Recordings – Taking photos, or video/audio recordings, are not allowed during Center programs or inside Meher Abode.
+Do not include others in your photos, videos, or sound recordings unless they have first given you their permission.

 Practices and Group Activities – The Center does not provide any type of structured spiritual practices.
 If your personal practice involves movement or sound, please practice away from others, and never in Meher Abode, the Lagoon Cabin, or the Barn.
 No group activities are allowed at Meher Center without administrative permission.

 For Your Safety and Comfort

 Reporting Problems – Immediately report any emergency, illness or special need to the Gateway (843-272-5777 or 843-272-1118).
 Also, report anything not in working order.

 First Aid – Supplies are in the Refectory and Lakeview Kitchens, the Caretakers’ Cabin, and at the Gateway.
 Family Cabins have First Aid kits.